The Ultimate Dog Travel Checklist: Everything You Need for a Perfect Trip With Your Pup

 4. Travel & Comfort Gear

-Your dog should feel safe and comfortable, whether youβre driving, flying, or taking the train.
+Your dog should feel safe and comfortable, whether you’re driving, flying, or taking the train.
+Comfort items help reduce travel stress.

-- β Muzzle (required in some public transport systems)
+- ✅ Muzzle (required in some public transport systems - check our public transportation guide and muzzle training guide)

 5. Sleep & Rest Items